tutorgen/hpit_services/README.md

 * status: string - OK
 * exists: string - YES if a hint is available, NO if it isn't
+* hint: dict - contains:
-* hint_text: string - The text describing the hint.
+    * hint_text: string - The text describing the action to be taken.
+    * hint_result: string - The state string the hint will take you into.

 ##<a name="PMPlugin"></a> Problem Management Plugin